-- 2 The only marine mammal susceptible to impacts from acoustic transmissions from the Proposed - 3 Action are the bearded seals and ringed seal, as polar bears are anticipated to remain on the ice - 4 surface and not be exposed to acoustic transmissions in the water column.
-Though bearded seals - 5 are not anticipated to be within the ice camp area, they would be within the area of the drifting - 6 buoy, which has the potential to pass by the bearded seal habitat.
-In assessing the potential - 7 effects on ringed seals from the Proposed Action, a variety of factors must be considered, - 8 including source characteristics, animal presence, animal hearing range, duration of exposure, - 9 and impact thresholds for species that may be present.
-Potential acoustic impacts could include - 10 PTS, TTS, or behavioral effects.
-To make these assessments, a model was used to quantitatively - estimate the potential number of exposures that could occur, followed by a qualitative analysis to - account for other factors not reflected by the model. - 13 The Navy Acoustic Effects Model (NAEMO) was used to produce a quantitative estimate of - 14 PTS, TTS, and behavioral exposures for bearded seals and ringed seals (See Appendix E of the - 15 ICEX EA/OEA for additional details on NAEMO and the modeling process).
-The Navy then - 16 further analyzed the data and conducted an in-depth qualitative analysis of the species - 17 distribution and likely responses to the acoustic transmissions based on available scientific - 18 literature.
-The determination of the effects to the bearded seals and ringed seals were based on - 19 this combination of quantitative and qualitative analyses.
+The only marine mammal susceptible to impacts from acoustic transmissions from the Proposed Action are bearded seals and ringed seals, as polar bears are anticipated to remain on the ice surface and not be exposed to acoustic transmissions in the water column.
+In assessing the potential effects on bearded seals and ringed seals from the Proposed Action, a variety of factors must be considered, including source characteristics, animal presence, animal hearing range, duration of exposure, and impact thresholds for species that may be present.
+Potential acoustic impacts could include PTS, TTS, or behavioral effects.
+To make these assessments, a model was used to quantitatively estimate the potential number of exposures that could occur, followed by a qualitative analysis to account for other factors not reflected by the model.

+The Navy Acoustic Effects Model (NAEMO) was used to produce a quantitative estimate of PTS, TTS, and behavioral exposures for bearded seals and ringed seals (See Appendix E of the ICEX EA/OEA for additional details on NAEMO and the modeling process).
+The Navy then further analyzed the data and conducted an in-depth qualitative analysis of the species distribution and likely responses to the acoustic transmissions based on available scientific literature.
+The determination of the effects to the bearded seals and ringed seals were based on this combination of quantitative and qualitative analyses.

-20 4.1.1.1.a Quantitative Analysis
+4.1.1.1.a Quantitative Analysis

-- A quantitative analysis of the potential effects to bearded and ringed seals from the proposed - 22 acoustic transmissions was conducted using a method that calculates the total sound exposure - 23 level (SEL) and maximum sound pressure level (SPL) that a ringed seal may receive from the - 24 acoustic transmissions.
-NAEMO was used for all modeling analysis (U.S. Department of the - Navy 2017b).
-Environmental characteristics (e.g., bathymetry, wind speed, and sound speed - profiles) and source characteristics (i.e., source level, source frequency, transmit pulse length and - interval, horizontal and vertical beam width and source depth) were used to determine the - propagation loss of the acoustic energy, which was calculated using the Comprehensive Acoustic - 29 System Simulation/Gaussian Ray Bundle (CASS/GRAB) propagation model.
-Additionally, an - 30 under-ice model (Oceanographic and Atmospheric Master Library ICE) for surface interaction - 31 was implemented in NAEMO.
-The propagation loss then was used in NAEMO to create acoustic - 32 footprints.
-The NAEMO model then simulated source movement through the Study Area and - 33 calculated sound energy levels around the source.
-Animats, or representative animals, were - distributed based on density data obtained from the Navy Marine Species Density Database (U.S. - 35 Department of the Navy 2017c).
-The Navy used a Seasonal Relative Environmental Suitability - model (Kaschner et al. 2006), based on seasonal habitat preferences and requirements of known - occurrences, such as temperature, bathymetry, and distance to land data and literature review, - 38 because occurrence information for bearded and ringed seals in the Study Area is not well - 39 known.
-Empirical data is coupled with Relative Environmental Suitability modeling data to - 40 generate predictions of density data for locations where no survey data exist.
-The energy - 41 received by each animat distributed within the model was summed into a total sound exposure - 42 level.
+A quantitative analysis of the potential effects to bearded and ringed seals from the proposed acoustic transmissions was conducted using a method that calculates the total sound exposure level (SEL) and maximum sound pressure level (SPL) that a seal may receive from the acoustic transmissions.
+NAEMO was used for all modeling analysis (U.S. Department of the Navy 2017b).
+Environmental characteristics (e.g., bathymetry, wind speed, and sound speed profiles) and source characteristics (i.e., source level, source frequency, transmit pulse length and interval, horizontal and vertical beam width and source depth) were used to determine the propagation loss of the acoustic energy, which was calculated using the Comprehensive Acoustic System Simulation/Gaussian Ray Bundle (CASS/GRAB) propagation model.
+Additionally, an under-ice model (Oceanographic and Atmospheric Master Library ICE) for surface interaction was implemented in NAEMO.
+The propagation loss then was used in NAEMO to create acoustic footprints.
+The NAEMO model then simulated source movement through the Study Area and calculated sound energy levels around the source.
+Animats, or representative animals, were distributed based on density data obtained from the Navy Marine Species Density Database (U.S. Department of the Navy 2017c).
+The Navy used a Seasonal Relative Environmental Suitability model (Kaschner et al. 2006), based on seasonal habitat preferences and requirements of known occurrences, such as temperature, bathymetry, and distance to land data and literature review, because occurrence information for bearded and ringed seals in the Study Area is not well known.
+Empirical data is coupled with Relative Environmental Suitability modeling data to generate predictions of density data for locations where no survey data exist.
+The energy received by each animat distributed within the model was summed into a total sound exposure level.
 Additionally, the maximum SPL received by each animat was also recorded.